ARTIST VILLAGE EINDHOVEN (NL) 2018

 Participants attend six daily one-on-one conversations with curators, established artists, gallerists, architects, psychoanalysts, art critics, and others.
 The conversations are held on the basis of your portfolio and focus primarily on content and the contextualisation of it.

-- Lex van Lith (Director Beeldenstorm) about the art scene in Eindhoven
+Lex van Lith (Director Beeldenstorm) about the workspaces in Eindhoven

-On Saturday we invite Cliodhna Shaffrey (DirectorTemple Bar Studios Dublin), Michaëla Stock ((Galerist Vienna, Austria) and Kirke Kangro (Dean Academy Estonia) to talk about their pursuits in the particular artscenes in their countries.
+Talk with Cliodhna Shaffrey (DirectorTemple Bar Studios Dublin), Michaëla Stock (Galerist Vienna) and Kirke Kangro (Dean Academy Estonia) about their pursuits in the particular artscenes in their countries.

-The evening programme is open to a select audience of art professionals on invitation.
+The evening programme is open to a select audience of art professionals.

 The selected artists for this summer are: